hungjn/BlackJack/README.md

 Instructions for Compiling:

-- Navigate into the Blackjack directory and enter the following into the Terminal:
+- Navigate into the Blackjack directory after cloning the repo and enter the following into the Terminal:

 - "gcc main.c blackjack.c"